SiEncan/KasirGo/README.md

 - **Challenge**: Searching through thousands of transaction records caused API spam and UI freezing.
 - **Solution**: Implemented **Debouncing** (500ms) on the search input and optimized State Notifiers to only redraw the list when necessary, preventing unnecessary builds.

+### 6. KDS Data Integrity vs Real-Time Sync
+- **Challenge**: Syncing full order data to a NoSQL cloud (Firebase) creates a **"Double Data"** problem where the Cloud state might mismatch the SQL state (e.g., "Ghost Orders" that persist in KDS after being voided in POS due to network failure).
+- **Solution**: Rejected full-data sync in favor of a **Hybrid Signal Architecture**.
+Firebase is used *strictly* as a trigger ("Ding!").
+When triggered, KDS fetches the payload directly from the Django SQL database.
+This guarantees **Single Source of Truth** and 100% data consistency, eliminating sync bugs.

 ---

 ## 🍳 Kitchen Display System (KDS) & Hybrid Architecture